Irrelon/ige/readme.md

 ## About This Version
 The engine is released under strict confidentiality and must not be shared with anyone who does not also have a license.
-Please remember that you should not place an unobfuscated / packaged copy of the engine or any part of it on an internet-accessible server.
+Please remember that you should not place an unobfuscated copy of the engine or any part of it on an internet-accessible server.
 A packager system is included with the engine to allow you to deploy your project including the parts of the engine you are using into a single obfuscated / minified file.

 ## Examples
 There are a lot of examples in the ./examples folder.
 Please see the ./examples/readme.md file for more information